fasterize/js-cloudimage-responsive/README.md

 ## <a name="license"></a>License
-JS Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT).
+JS EdgePic Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT).